Investigation & treatment

 - ask you questions about the history of your health

 - do a blood test

 - examine your vagina and cervix, using special tongs (called a speculum).
-At the same time, they may take a tiny sample of your cervix for testing (called a Pap test)
+At the same time, they may take a tiny sample of your cervix for testing (called a cervical screening test)

 - take an ultrasound of your pelvis.
 This usually involves putting a small wand (called a transducer) inside your vagina to take a picture of your cervix, uterus, endometrium and ovaries.
 If you haven’t had sex before, it is more likely that an external ultrasound will be done.
 Gel is put on the outside of your belly and a small handheld transducer is moved over the skin.

 Further investigations may include a hysteroscopy and/or a curette.

 A hysteroscopy uses a long thin telescope or camera (called a hysteroscope) that allows the doctor to see inside the uterus.
 The hysteroscope can show polyps, fibroids and endometrial thickening.
 A sample of the endometrium can also be taken for testing.
 A curette involves removing the top layer of your endometrium for testing and can be done at the same time as a hysteroscopy.

 A hysteroscopy can be done under local or general anaesthetic.
 A curette is usually done under general anaesthetic.

 There are a number of treatment options for heavy periods, including medication, surgery and radiology.
 Your doctor will recommend the best option for you based on your medical history and the reasons for your heavy periods.

 - your age, health and medical history

 - whether you want to have any (more) children